The Basics

 B

-Bailout Provision—an annuity contract provision that enables the contract owner to surrender the annuity contract, usually without a surrender charge applying, if renewal interest rates on a fixed annuity fall below a pre-established level.
+Bailout Provision—an annuity contract provision that enables the contract owner to surrender the annuity contract, usually without a surrender charge applying, if renewal interest rates or Caps fall below a pre-established level.

 Broker/Dealer—as defined by the SEC Act of 1934, a broker is “any person engaged in the business of effecting transactions in securities for the account of another.”
 A dealer means “any person engaged in the business of buying or selling securities for his own account.”
 Accordingly, a broker/dealer trades for his or her own account and for the accounts of others.